 Placement of Serving Counter

-We have a team of qualified joiners, fitters and project managers who will help carry out the installation of your cafe.
+We have a team of qualified joiners, fitters and project managers who will help install your cafe.
 Our team constantly delivers fantastic results, making sure your equipment and joinery are installed correctly so you can fully enjoy its use in no time!
-Contact us to talk with one our members today about how we can do this for you too- just call or email us anytime.
+Contact us to talk with one of our members today about how we can do this for you, too- call or email us anytime.